Professor of Music (Accordion)

 M.A., Liberal Arts, Great Books Program, St. John’s College

 M.M., Music Composition, Peabody Institute of the Johns Hopkins University

 B.M., Music Theory, Peabody Institute of the Johns Hopkins University

-Dr. McMahan is Professor of Music at The College of New Jersey where he is also Area Coordinator of Music Theory, Composition, Ear Training, and Classical Accordion.
+Dr. Robert Young McMahan is Professor of Music at The College of New Jersey where he is also Area Coordinator of Musicianship and Composition, as well as artist-teacher of classical accordion.
 Dr. McMahan currently teaches:

 - MUS 261: Musicianship I

 Prior to his appointment at TCNJ, Dr. McMahan taught Music Theory and related subjects at Towson University, Morgan State University, College of Notre Dame, Essex Community College, and the Peabody Preparatory School (of the Peabody Institute) where he was Head of the Theory Department and developed its curriculum.
 He also taught Classical Accordion at the Peabody Preparatory School and at the University of Maryland, Baltimore County.